-Skip to Content
+Skip to content

-Chocolate Fall Leaves on Cupcakes +Video
+Fall Leaves Cupcakes +Video

 You won’t believe how easy these fall leaves cupcakes were to decorate.
 Yellow and Orange frosting with chocolate leaves are so stunning for your Autumn Party.

-Making Chocolate Leaves
+Tips on Making the Chocolate Leaves

 Making the chocolate leaves is pretty easy.
 Here’s a template I created that you can print and use.

 You’ll want to melt your chocolate in a piping bag.
 I popped it in the microwave for 1 minute at 70% power.
 Massage the bag and then microwave again for 30 seconds at 70% power.
-It should be all melted now.
+It should be all molten now.

 You can also place the piping bag or baggie into hot water to melt.

-Print the template and place it on a cookie sheet.
+2. Print the template and place it on a cookie sheet.
 Cover the template with parchment paper or wax paper and snip off the tip of the piping bag.

 How to Make the Colored Frosting